 See the treasures of St. Vitus Cathedral

-Located within the walls of Prague castle St. Vitus Cathedral is the largest catholic church of the country.
+Located within the walls of Prague Castle St. Vitus Cathedral is the largest Catholic church in the country.
 It has tombs of various saints and 3 bohemian kings.
-Also it is the seat of the archbishop of Prague.
-Started in 12th century it took more than 500 years to complete.
+Also, it is the seat of the archbishop of Prague.
+Started in the 12th century it took more than 500 years to complete.

 Walking in the neighborhood of Jewish Quarter